Reviews of A Clockwork Orange (1962) and related work

 Violent protagonists are common, but they usually come with James Bond’s framing: An authorial, social or state sanction for the audience to accept the violence, and a vicarious power fantasy to make it feel good.
 There is none of that here.
 All the tricks for Overton acceptability with respect to social transgression—and audience identification—that Harrison pulled in The Stainless Steel Rat (1961) are absent.

 Alex is, first and foremost, a character who enjoys violence for realistic reasons.
 Burgess made this as creepy as it should be.
-For example, Alex’s appreciative reading of the Old Testament (ca. 164 BCE) in prison makes perfect sense.
+For example, Alex’s appreciative reading of The Old Testament (ca. 164 BCE) in prison makes perfect sense.
 Most of its authors had his attitude to violence.

 References here: “The Game” (1991).